This post may contain affiliate links. Read my full disclosure policy.

 20 Best Shrimp Recipes For Weeknight Dinners

-In this easy one-pot recipe, orzo pasta is cooked like risotto, an Italian dish of rice slowly cooked in broth with other ingredients like meat, seafood, and vegetables.
-However, unlike traditional risotto, orzo “risotto” doesn’t require constant tending to and stirring – all of the broth is added at once and the pasta cooks almost unattended.
-My starting point for the recipe was a simple shrimp and orzo risotto from The Ultimate Meal Prep Cookbook by America’s Test Kitchen, but I added crispy bacon, peas, and Creole seasoning to amp up the flavor and give the dish a little Southern flair.
+In this simple one-pot recipe, orzo pasta is cooked like risotto.
+However, unlike classic risotto, this orzo “risotto” does not need to be constantly stirred – all of the cooking broth is added at once and the pasta cooks unattended.
+Crispy bacon, peas, and Creole seasoning to boost the flavor and give the dish a delicious Southern twist.
 Get the recipe.

-To me, Old Bay seasoning is the quintessential summer flavor.
-It’s great on blue crabs and peel n’ eat boiled shrimp, but we shake it on everything here in Maryland, from fried chicken to popcorn to shrimp salad.
-Serve this classic shrimp salad for lunch or a light supper, either piled onto a croissant or scooped over lettuce.
-You can also dice the shrimp and serve it as a dip with crackers.
+Old Bay seasoning, delicious on crabs and peel n’ eat boiled shrimp, is a great way to flavor this classic shrimp salad.
+I like it for lunch or a light dinner, either piled onto a croissant or on a bed of lettuce.
+Another option — create a dip by dicing the shrimp and serving with crackers.
 Get the recipe.

-Brimming with fresh seafood in a tomato and wine broth that tastes like the sea, cioppino (pronounced cho-pee-no) is a rustic Italian-American fish stew.
-The dish originated with Italian immigrant fishermen in San Francisco.
-To save time, I cut back on the variety of seafood called for (crab, lobster, and mussels would all make wonderful additions).
-Serve it with garlic bread, focaccia, or a baguette for sopping up the broth — and don’t forget a second bowl for shells and plenty of napkins.
+Chockfull of seafood with a tomato and wine broth that tastes like the sea, cioppino is an Italian-American fish stew.
+Serve it with garlic bread, focaccia, or a baguette for soaking up the broth.
 Get the recipe.

-It can be a challenge to source some of the ingredients for traditional pad Thai, but this shrimp pad Thai is made with ingredients from the Asian food aisle of any neighborhood grocery store.
-It’s easy to make and tastes pretty close to the version we all know and love served at most Thai restaurants.
+This shrimp pad Thai is easy to make with ingredients that are readily available at most supermarkets – and it tastes pretty close to the traditional version we all know and love served at good Thai restaurants.
 Get the recipe.

-Grilled shrimp recipes don’t get any easier than this one.
-The shrimp are quickly marinated in a bright and tangy mixture of olive oil, tomato paste, lemon, garlic, and herbs and then grilled until plump and slightly charred.
-They’re perfect for entertaining because all of the prep is done ahead of time; all you have to do when your guests arrive is throw the skewers on the grill.
-Be forewarned: people will eat more than their fair share.
-Make extra!
+Need a quick and easy grilled shrimp recipe?
+Look no further.
+These shrimp are quickly marinated in a bright mixture of olive oil, lemon, garlic, herbs, and tomato paste and then grilled until slightly charred.
+All of the prep can be done ahead of time, so all that’s left to do at dinnertime is throw the skewers on the grill.
 Get the recipe.

-One of the most classic Southern shrimp recipes, New Orleans Barbecue Shrimp has actually very little to do with barbecue.
-Popular in Louisiana, the dish refers to sautéed shrimp in a Worcestershire-spiked butter sauce.
-Traditionally, the shrimp are served shell-on, so you eat the dish with your hands.
-But in this recipe, I shell the shrimp before cooking so the shrimp can be served over rice for an easy family dinner.
-If you keep shrimp in your freezer, this is one of those dishes you can throw together at a moment’s notice.
-Bonus: kids love it!
+Popular in Louisana, New Orleans Barbecue Shrimp actually has very little to do with barbecue.
+It refers to shrimp sautéed in a Worcestershire-spiked butter sauce.
+Traditionally, the shrimp are served shell-on, but I shell them before cooking so they can be served over rice for an easy dinner your whole family will love.
 Get the recipe.